 Home Inspector.

-Government recording, intangible taxes, Document stamps.
+Government recording, intangible taxes, and Document stamps.

-USDA 1.0% funding fee ( as of 2019)
+USDA 1.0% funding fee (as of 2025)

 Title and closing fees – Title Insurance, Title endorsements.

-The general rule of thumb is all the closing cost AND prepaid escrows will be about 2.5% – 6% of the purchase price.
+The general rule of thumb is all the closing costs AND prepaid escrows will be about 3.5% – 6% of the purchase price.
 The higher the sales price, the less percentage of closing costs would be needed.
 The reason for this is many of the closing costs are fixed, and the price stays the same regardless of the home purchase price.
-Example – the appraisal charge will cost about $450.00 regardless if the home purchase price $65,000 or $200,000.
-Ditto for the lender underwriting fee, it will stay the same regardless of the home purchase price.
-There are other closing cost fees like this.

 In most states, buyers will pay their “customary” closing costs and the seller will also have their “customary” closing costs.
 However, none of this is set in stone, who pays what closing cost is totally negotiable on the purchase contract.
-One great benefit of the USDA loan is the program is still 100% financing and does not require any down payment.
+One great benefit of the USDA loan is the program is still 100% financed and does not require any down payment.

-Keep in mind all of the above pertains to a USDA purchase loan.
+Keep in mind, all of the above pertains to a USDA purchase loan.
 The USDA Refinance Closing Costs are often times less because the USDA refinance is more streamlined and may not require a new appraisal and survey.
 Also, keep in mind that some lenders /banks may advertise “no closing costs” mortgages.
-Although this may appear to be a great deal on the surface, most the time the lenders are just increasing the borrower’s interest rate to cover the closing costs.
-There is nothing “unique” about doing a no closing costs loan, pretty much any lender can provide this option to a loan applicant if requested.